andybalholm/redwood/README.md

 separated by spaces or tabs.
 Alternatively,
-a program can be specified to perform authentication with `--auth-helper`.
-Each line of the program’s input will be a username and a password, separated by a space.
-It should respond with `OK` if the password is correct, or `ERR` if it is not.
-One such program is `basic_pam_auth`, which is included with Squid.
+a program can be specified to perform authentication with `--authenticator`.
+The program will be invoked with the username and password as command-line arguments.
+Its exit status determines whether the authentication is successful;
+if the exit status is zero, the user will be accepted.

 The optional items in the password file are for setting up a custom proxy port for that individual user, to make authentication easier.